-Surround yourself with people who reflect the values you have or want to adopt.
+Surround yourself with people who reflect your values or want to adopt.

-As your own mind starts to change, it’ll become easier to connect with more positive people.
+As your mind starts to change, it'll become easier to connect with more positive people.

 2. Challenge your thoughts.

-Challenge your own thinking and beliefs with probing questions.
+Challenge your thinking and beliefs with probing questions.

 Where is this coming from?